Registered nurse: Benefits of nursing

-When obtaining a nursing degree, there are personal benefits that come with it.
+When obtaining a nursing degree, personal benefits come with it.
 One personal benefit is that nursing is a highly respected position.
 Another personal advantage is the availability of jobs; nurses are in high demand.
-Nursing also provides many different possibilities of employment, because with a nursing degree, there are many positions that fall under this category.
+Nursing also provides many different possibilities of employment.
+Many positions fall under the category of nursing.
 Being able to explore multiple options gives someone the chance to find the most suitable job for themselves.
 Nurses are generally in demand around the world.
-The World Health Organization estimates that by 2030 there will be a world-wide shortage of 4.5 million nurses.
+The World Health Organization estimates that by 2030 there will be a worldwide shortage of 4.5 million nurses.

 Patients benefit from having a sufficient number of nurses to meet the clinic's or hospital's needs.
 As the number of nurses increases, the quality of life for the patients increases as well.

 Issues within registered nursing

 Nurses are responsible for providing a high quality of care and maintaining the well-being of patients.
-With that being said, various situations cause nurses to feel overwhelmed.
-For example when an excessive workload results in missed nursing.
+With that being said, various situations cause nurses to feel overwhelmed, such as an excessive workload.
 An excessive workload can make errors and mishaps more likely.
 Insufficient time to complete tasks and inadequate staffing also contribute to missed aspects of nursing care.
 An indicator of an excessive workload correlates with missed nursing care and activities.
 Missed care and activities may cause nurses to feel stressed and anxious.
-Nurses often experience sleep disturbance which can result in lost sleep or inability to fall asleep.
+Nurses often experience sleep disturbance, which can result in lost sleep or inability to fall asleep.